Troubleshooting

 • Using Linux network tools of your choice, check if packets are being received on these ports.
 If not receiving, re-check the FTD logging configuration.

-If none of the above repairs work, raise a support ticket with CDO support..
+If none of the above repairs work, raise a support ticket with Security Cloud Control support..

 SEC Cleanup Command